hrigvedk/AiAgents/ARCHITECTURE.md

 ## Conclusion

-The inSure.ai architecture creates an efficient pipeline that transforms complex insurance information into actionable healthcare insights.
+The inSure.AI architecture creates an efficient pipeline that transforms complex insurance information into actionable healthcare insights.
 It delivers personalized hospital recommendations and cost calculations directly to users' devices while maintaining security and scalability through containerization and serverless design principles.